 These reasons some women are bad with money are from financial expert and author, Lois Frankel.
 Read her book for the full explanations and theories – the link is at the end of the article.

-If someone you care about need money, find different want to help him – other than giving or loaning money!
+If someone you care about needs or asks for money, find different want to help him – other than giving or loaning money!
 Help with resume writing, help with networking, cook dinner, babysit, help with paperwork.
 If you lend money, always write up a contract.
-To achieve your financial goals, avoid sacrificing your own future to take care of the needs or wants of others.
+Learn how to stop sacrificing your own future to take care of the needs or wants of others.

 “Women don’t get as much as men because they don’t ask for it, and they don’t ask because negotiations make them nervous,” writes Frankel.
 Men think of negotiation as fun and exciting; women view it as scary.
 This doesn’t mean women are “bad” with money; it means they don’t get as much bang for their buck.